Group 5 element: Niobium

 Niobium is a lustrous, grey, ductile, paramagnetic metal in group 5 of the periodic table (see table), with an electron configuration in the outermost shells atypical for group 5.
-Similary atypical configurations occur in the neighborhood of ruthenium (44), rhodium (45), and palladium (46).
+Similarly atypical configurations occur in the neighborhood of ruthenium (44) and rhodium (45).

 Although it is thought to have a body-centered cubic crystal structure from absolute zero to its melting point, high-resolution measurements of the thermal expansion along the three crystallographic axes reveal anisotropies which are inconsistent with a cubic structure.
-Therefore, further research and discovery in this area is expected.

 Niobium becomes a superconductor at cryogenic temperatures.
 At atmospheric pressure, it has the highest critical temperature of the elemental superconductors at 9.2 K. Niobium has the greatest magnetic penetration depth of any element.
 In addition, it is one of the three elemental Type II superconductors, along with vanadium and technetium.
 The superconductive properties are strongly dependent on the purity of the niobium metal.

 When very pure, it is comparatively soft and ductile, but impurities make it harder.

 The metal has a low capture cross-section for thermal neutrons; thus it is used in the nuclear industries where neutron transparent structures are desired.

 Tantalum

 Tantalum is dark (blue-gray), dense, ductile, very hard, easily fabricated, and highly conductive of heat and electricity.
 The metal is renowned for its resistance to corrosion by acids; in fact, at temperatures below 150 °C tantalum is almost completely immune to attack by the normally aggressive aqua regia.
 It can be dissolved with hydrofluoric acid or acidic solutions containing the fluoride ion and sulfur trioxide, as well as with a solution of potassium hydroxide.
-Tantalum's high melting point of 3017 °C (boiling point 5458 °C) is exceeded among the elements only by tungsten, rhenium and osmium for metals, and carbon.
+Tantalum's high melting point of 3017 °C (boiling point 5458 °C) is exceeded among the elements only by tungsten, rhenium osmium, and carbon.